MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-User.md

 - $false: The user doesn't have access to remote PowerShell.

 The default value depends on the management roles that are assigned to the user.

+This parameter will be soon deprecated in Exchange Online and users should switch to the EXOModuleEnabled parameter, which offers same functionality.

 ```yaml
 Type: Boolean